-query interval 2 minutes), we expect the degradation to be much weaker.
-We need to investigate further what is the optimal on and query interval and when a mobile host need to switch to passive querying to utilize its battery more efficiently.
-Let us now discuss the scaling effect in our simulation.
-We focus on expanding the area but keep the movement pattern the same (i.e., average speed and distance that the user travels each time, before pausing).
+Let us now discuss the scaling properties and generalize our performance results.
+First, we focus on expanding the area but keep the movement pattern the same.
 Both in P-P and FIS schemes, when we expand the area, but keep the density of hosts and their transmission power fixed, the performance of data dissemination remains the same.
-That is, our simulation results are robust.
+This is an indication that our simulation results are robust.
+For example, Figure 5 (a) shows this scaling property in FIS.
+Specifically in FIS, it is sufficient to fix only the density of the servers, since only the servers cooperate.
 Let p(t) denote the probability a host will acquire the data by time t.
-Figure 5 (a) shows the probability that a host will not acquire the data by time t, i.e., 1 - p(t) (or survival probability) on a logarithmic scale.
-This figure shows the percentage of data holders at time t using the transformation $(log(1 - p(t)))^2$ .
+Figure 5 (c) shows the probability that a host will not acquire the data by time t, i.e., 1 - p(t) (or survival probability) on a logarithmic scale.
+This figure shows the percentage of data holders at time t using the transformation $(log(1-p(t)))^2$ .
 Their shape indicates that p(t) in FIS follows the $1 - e^{-\sqrt{at}}$ .
-As we fix the density of servers to one server per square kilometer the scaling of the area (to 2km x 2km or 3km x 3km) does not affect data dissemination (for the same transmission power).
-In P-P settings (e.g., P-P with data sharing and power conservation) p(t)grows faster than in FIS and our simulation results indicate that the P-P with data sharing and power conservation can be approximated by the function $1 - e^{-at}$ , especially, for not very dense settings (e.g., with less than 20 hosts per km transmitting with high or medium power).
+In P-P settings (e.g., P-P with data sharing and power conservation) p(t) grows faster than in FIS and our simulation results indicate that the P-P with data sharing and power conservation can be approximated by the function $1 - e^{-at}$ , especially, for not very dense settings (e.g., with less than 20 hosts per km transmitting with high or medium power).
 For very dense settings, this probability grows even faster.